 Government authorities have understood the importance of foreign investment, and thus have implemented a serious of measures to entice companies from around the world into its borders.
 This includes incentives such as non-restraining taxes and movement of capital.
 Take note of key processes for incorporating or forming a company in Paraguay, and how you can navigate the relevant agencies with legal assistance.

-Company formation: critical notes
+Company formation in Paraguay: critical notes

 Before anything else, business-owners must first decide on the type of legal entity they want for their company, and identify the types of shares and shareholders they will operate with in their business.